Larry Bucshon: Early life, education, and early career

 Bucshon was born in Taylorville, Illinois on May 31, 1962, and raised in Kincaid, Illinois.
 His father, Ronald, was a coal miner, Navy serviceman, and lifelong Democrat; his mother, Barbara, was a nurse.

+Education

 Bucshon graduated from the University of Illinois at Urbana-Champaign and got his medical degree from the University of Illinois Medical School at Chicago.
 After medical school, he completed a residency at the Medical College of Wisconsin, where he served as chief resident in surgery and remained there to complete a fellowship in cardiothoracic surgery.
 He also received training at the Milwaukee Veterans Affairs Hospital.

+Military service

 During this time, he enlisted with the United States Navy Reserve, where he served for almost a decade.

 Medical career

 Bucshon specialized in cardiothoracic surgery and has performed hundreds of heart surgeries.
 From 1995 to 1998, he was in private medical practice in Wichita, Kansas.
 Bucshon joined Ohio Valley HeartCare in 1998, where he served as the group's president.
 He was named St. Mary's Medical Staff Physician of the Year in 2007.
 He also served as Chief of Cardiothoracic Surgery and Medical Director of the open heart recovery intensive care unit at St. Mary's Hospital.